The Shape of Thurston's Master Teapot: Gaps in the Thurston set

 \end{proof}

-\begin{proof}[Proof of Theorem \ref{mainthm:gaps}] In view of Theorem \ref{t:gaps}, it suffices to classify the discrete subgroups of $\mathbb{C}$.
+\begin{proof}[Proof of the Gap Theorem \ref{mainthm:gaps}] In view of Theorem \ref{t:gaps}, it suffices to classify the discrete subgroups of $\mathbb{C}$.
 The classification of discrete subrings of $\mathbb{C}$ is well-known, and we include it for completeness: firstly, because it is a discrete additive subgroup, it is either $\mathbb{Z}$ or a lattice of rank $2$.
-If it is the latter case, let $\{1, a\}$ be a basis of the lattice, then $a$ must be an algebraic integer of degree $2$, so it can be chosen as something of either the form $\sqrt{-D}$ or ${1+\sqrt{-D}\over 2}$ (the latter only when $D=4n+1$), where $D$ is some positive integer.
-Requiring that there is an element not on the real line and has absolute value less than $2$ means that $D=1, 2, 3, 5$.
+If it is the latter case, let $\{1, a\}$ be a basis of the lattice, then $a$ must be an algebraic integer of degree $2$, in other words, the discrete subring must be of the form $\mathbb{Z}[a]$ where $a$ is an algebraic integer of degree 2, hence it must be contained in the ring of integers of an algebraic field of degree 2.
+There are only 4 such rings of integers that contains some element not on the real line and has absolute value less than 2, which are $\mathbb{Z}[\sqrt{-1}]$, $\mathbb{Z}[\sqrt{-2}]$, $\mathbb{Z}[\sqrt{-5}]$, or $\mathbb{Z}[\frac{1+\sqrt{-3}}2]$. \end{proof}